-If you're reading this, it means you've hopefully bought the second album!
+If you're reading this, it means you've bought my Dad's second album!

 Thank You.
 We hope you like it!